Loomie/codebreaker-game/README.md

 ## Stop

+To stop the service run `sudo systemctl stop codebreaker`.
 To stop the foreground server press CTRL + C.

 ## Recommendation
 Use a separate user to run the process.
-For linux create a system user without a login.
+For linux create a system user without a login (needs root privileges).
 You need to start the server with a privileged user who changes to the dedicated system user.
+That is what systemd does for you.

     # create system user
     adduser --system --group codebreakeruser
     # download game
     su -s /bin/sh -c 'git clone https://github.com/Loomie/codebreaker-game.git' - codebreakeruser
-    # initialize
-    su -s /bin/sh -c 'cd codebreaker-game/server && npm install' - codebreakeruser
+    # setup service as described above with the created user
-    # start the server
+    # start the server in background (one shot)
-    su -s /bin/sh -c 'cd codebreaker-game/server && node server.mjs >server.log &' - codebreakeruser
+    systemctl start codebreaker

 Instead of calling `su` for each step you can get an interactive shell with `su -s /bin/bash - codebreakeruser`